-Table 6: A80606 Fault Mode Table (continued)
+Table 6: A80604 Fault Mode Table (continued)

 Fault Name Туре Active Fault Flag Set Description Boost Switch Disconnect Switch LED Sink drivers FAULT pin pulled Low Externally (One-Out- Continue option) Always ignored Always ignored No change In One-Out-Continue mode (with unidirectional FAULT pin), external status of FAULT pin does not affect the operation of the IC in any way.
-No change No change No change FAULT pin pulled Low Externally (One-Out-All-Out option) Auto-restart Always No change In One-Out-All-Out mode (with bidirectional FAULT pin), if FAULT pin is externally pulled Low, the IC immediately shuts off its boost and LED current sinks.
+No change No change No change FAULT pin pulled Low Externally (One-Out-All- Out option) Auto- restart Always No change In One-Out-All-Out mode (with bidirectional FAULT pin), if FAULT pin is externally pulled Low, the IC immediately shuts off its boost and LED current sinks.
 IC can only restart when external fault status is cleared AND there is no internal fault status pending.
 That means local latching faults cannot be cleared by externally forcing FAULT pin to High.
 OFF ON OFF

-Explanation of events :

-A: PWM goes High and all LED drivers operate normally.
-(For simplicity, assume only LED 1 and LED2 are in use, each sinking 100 mA.)

-B: A partial -short fault is asserted to LED 2 string.
-Nothing happens yet since PWM = L.

-C: At the next PWM = H, LED2 pin voltage stays above $V{LEDSD}$ while LED1 pin is at regulation voltage.

-D: After partial-short detection time ( $\sim 2 \mu s$ ), LED2 string is disabled and FAULT pin pulled Low.
-LED1 string continues to operate.

-E: At subsequent PWM = H, IC retries LED 1 but shuts it off again since the fault is still present.
-FAULT flag remains Low.

-F: Partial Short fault is removed from LED 2 string.
-Nothing happens yet since PWM = L.

-G: At the next PWM = H, IC retries LED 1 and it passes.
-But FAULT flag is not cleared

-H: FAULT flag is cleared at the second PWM = H after Partial Short fault was removed.
+LED String Partial-Short Detection in One-Out-Continue mode (A80604)

+- A: PWM goes High and all LED drivers operate normally.
+(For simplicity, assume only LED 1 and LED2 are in use, each sinking 100 mA.) - B: A partial -short fault is asserted to LED 2 string.
+Nothing happens yet since PWM = L. - C: At the next PWM = H, LED2 pin voltage stays above VLEDSD while LED1 pin is at regulation - D: After partial-short detection time (~2 μs), LED2 string is disabled and FAULT pin pulled Low.
+LED1 string continues to operate. - E: At subsequent PWM = H, IC retries LED 1 but shuts it off again since the fault is still present.
+FAULT flag remains Low. - F: Partial Short fault is removed from LED 2 string.
+Nothing happens yet since PWM = L. - G: At the next PWM = H, IC retries LED 1 and it passes.
+But FAULT flag is not cleared - H: FAULT flag is cleared at the second PWM = H after Partial Short fault was removed.

+High Power LED Driver with Pre-Emptive Boost for Ultra-High Dimming Ratio and Low Output Ripple